algorand/py-algorand-sdk/x/blackbox/README.md

 Let's expand our investigation from a single dry-run to to multiple runs or a **run sequence**.
 In other words, given a sequence of inputs, observe _assertable properties_ for the corresponding executions, and conjecture some program invariants.
-To aid in the investigation we'll generate a report in CSV (Comma Seperated Values) format where:
+To aid in the investigation we'll generate a report in CSV format (Comma Separated Values) where:

 * columns represent _assertable properties_ of dry-runs, and
-* rows represents an dry-run execution for a specific inputs
+* rows represents dry-run execution for specific inputs

-5. Back to our $`x^2`$ example, here's how to generate a report with 1 row for each of the inputs 0, 1, ... , 10:
+5. Back to our $`x^2`$ example, here's how to generate a report with 1 row for each of the `inputs 0, 1, ... , 10:

 ```python
 algod = get_algod()